Manage requirements

 Note

 Requirements specify expectations of users for a software product.
 In Azure Boards, requirements are defined by work items that appear on your product backlog.
-They correspond to User Stories (Agile), Product Backlog Items (Scrum), Issues (Basic), or Requirements (CMMI) based on the process selected for your project.
-They also belong to the Requirements Category which manages which work item types appear on the product backlog.
+They correspond to User Story (Agile), Product backlog item (Scrum), Issue (Basic), or Requirement (CMMI) work item types based on the process selected for your project.
+They also belong to the Requirements category, which manages the work item types that appear on the product backlog.

 Each work item supports tracking data contained in work item fields.
-Also, it captures changes as updates are made within the History field and comments made in the Discussion section.
+Also, it captures changes as updates occur within the History field and comments made in the Discussion section.
 The following image shows a sample work item form for the User Story work item type.

-In a nutshell, you use work items to support these tasks:
+Use work items to support the following tasks:

 • Add information, update status, assign to team members, link work items, and attach files